York park and ride: History

 In July 2008, a fleet of 17 Wright Eclipse Urban bodied Volvo B7RLE single-deck vehicles were introduced, with 25 articulated Mercedes-Benz Citaro arriving the following year.
 The delivery saw the replacement of Wright Eclipse Metro bodied Volvo B7Ls and articulated Wright Eclipse Fusion bodied Volvo B7LA single-deck vehicles formerly allocated to the network, which were introduced at the turn of the decade.

 In June 2014, the site at Askham Bar was expanded and relocated to a new 1,100-space site – as part of a £22 million project.
-In the same month, a new site was opened at Poppleton Bar, with services operated by a fleet of fully-electric Optare Versa.
+In the same month, a new site was opened at Poppleton Bar, with services operated by a fleet of fully-electric Optare Versas.

-Following an order in May 2019, a fleet of 21 fully-electric Optare MetroDecker double-deck vehicles were introduced into service in July 2020.
+Following an order in May 2019, a fleet of 21 fully-electric Optare MetroDecker double-deck vehicles were introduced into service on the park and ride network in July 2020.

-In March 2022, it was confirmed by the Department for Transport that the City of York Council had been awarded a total of £8.4 million to support the purchase of 44 fully electric buses in the city – investment which would bring First York's fully-electric fleet to 77.
+The Poppleton Bar park and ride site closed in March 2020 due to the onset of the COVID-19 pandemic, with the site being used by Public Health England from April as a temporary mass testing centre throughout the pandemic.
+After the testing centre was closed in the summer of 2022, a bus driver shortage and a delay in funding forced the reopening of the Poppleton Bar park and ride site to be delayed until 1 April 2023.
+The reopening of the site was part of the City of York Council's Bus Service Improvement Plan, which was funded by a £17.36 million grant from the Department for Transport.

 Services

 Buses operate frequently, with a frequency of up to every ten minutes (Monday–Saturday daytime).
 There are seven routes, each of which forms a part of First York's network of local bus services.
-The network operates with a flat fare (£2.50 single, £3.50 return) between all park and ride sites and the city centre, as well as offering a range of season tickets, which are valid for use on all First York services.
+The network operates with a flat fare (£3.00 single, £3.90 return) between all park and ride sites and the city centre, as well as offering a range of season tickets, which are valid for use on all First York services.

 As of May 2022, the below park and ride bus services are operated by First York:

 Fleet and operations

-As of May 2022, park and ride services are operated solely by First York, with operations based at the company's James Street depot.
-Vehicles are branded in a dedicated dark blue and gold livery.
-Prior to rebranding, vehicles were branded in a silver livery, with the fully-electric Optare Versa featuring additional green detailing.
+As of December 2024, park and ride services are operated solely by First York, with operations based at the company's James Street depot.
+Vehicles are currently branded in a dedicated dark blue and gold livery.

-Services are currently operated by a combination of diesel-powered Alexander Dennis Enviro200 and articulated Mercedes-Benz Citaro single-deck vehicles, as well as fully-electric Optare MetroDecker double-deck and Optare Versa single-deck vehicles.
+Services are currently operated by fully-electric Optare Metrodecker double-deck and Optare Versa single-deck vehicles.

+Previously, the network has been run by vehicles manufactured by Duple (Dominant), Mercedes-Benz (Citaro G), Plaxton (Supreme) and Wrightbus (Axcess-Ultralow, Eclipse (Fusion, Metro and Urban)).